i12gocaj/SecEmail/README.md

 2. Sends spoofed emails over SMTP for authorized engagements, with optional tracking, a capture server for credentials, and per campaign reporting.
 3. Keeps a forensic log of everything you do, so months later you can still answer "what did I send, when, and why".

-Everything is in English.
 Everything runs offline against your own DNS.
 You get a guided menu by default so you don't need to memorize twenty flags.

 ## What it looks like